-- LD-P.14 Active Ground Floor Use Requirements for Multi-Tenant Buildings.
+LD-P.17 Active Ground Floor Use Requirements for Multi-Tenant Buildings.
 For buildings that have multiple tenant spaces, apply the requirements of the Active Ground Floor Use Overlay to tenant spaces with frontage on Main Street, and certain streets within portions of the Mixed Use-Downtown District "designated active streets".
-Exceptions to this requirement may be granted in accordance with LD-P16. - LD-P.15 Active Ground Floor Use Requirements for Multi-Use Spaces.
-For tenant spaces accommodating multiple uses, a minimum of the first 25 percent of the depth of tenant space (measured perpendicular to the façade fronting a designated active street) must be occupied with an active use.
-Exceptions to this requirement may be granted, in accordance with LD-P.16. - LD-P.16 Exceptions to Active Ground Floor Use Requirement: The director of community development may grant an exception to the requirements of the Active Ground Floor Use Overlay district for uses meeting either of the following criteria: - The tenant space has been vacant for a period of at least 6 months and a non-active use does not exist on the same side of the street within the same block of a designated active street as defined by address (e.g. 100 block, 200 block etc.).
-Evidence of attempts to lease space shall be provided to the director of community development upon request.

-• The configuration of the tenant space is such that it would have a storefront frontage of less than 10 feet (as determined by the director of community development) on a designated active street.
+- Exceptions to this requirement may be granted in accordance with LD-P.19. - LD-P.18 Active Ground Floor Use Requirements for Multi-Use Spaces.
+All uses in a tenant space accommodating multiples uses shall consist of active uses.
+Exceptions to this requirement may be granted, in accordance with LD-P.19. - LD-P.19 Exceptions to Active Ground Floor Use Requirement: The director of community development may grant an exception to the requirements of the Active Ground Floor Use Overlay district for uses meeting any of the following criteria: - The lease for the existing use has ended and the existing use has been abandoned or discontinued for a period of at least six months.
+Evidence of attempts to lease the tenant space shall include all the following measures: (1) copies of posted advertisements or active listings, (2) date- and time-stamped photographs of "for lease" signage at the vacant space or storefront and (3) other materials to demonstrate proactive marketing of the tenant space such as written correspondence with prospective tenants.
+These materials shall be provided to the director of community development. - The configuration of the tenant space is such that it would have a storefront frontage of less than 10 feet (as determined by the director of community development) on a designated active street. - The tenant is located in an existing, purpose-built building containing a bank or financial institution as its primary tenant/occupant.

-In cases when an exception to the active ground floor use requirement is granted, the provisions of Chapter 18.120 of the Pleasanton Municipal Code (PMC) with respect to non-conforming uses shall not apply, and a new tenant shall be required to conform to the Active Ground Floor Use Overlay, unless another exception is granted by the director of community development based on the above criteria.
+Notice of the determination of the director of community development shall be provided to the Planning Commission and City Council, and any appeal of the decision shall be referred to the Planning Commission in accordance with the provisions of Chapter 18.44 of the PMC.
+In cases when an exception to the active ground floor use requirement is granted, the provisions of Chapter 18.120 of the PMC with respect to nonconforming uses shall not apply, and a new tenant shall be required to conform to the Active Ground Floor Use Overlay, unless another exception is granted by the director of community development based on the above criteria.